A dummy’s guide to choosing Michelin motorcycle tyres

 What about the matching Bib Mousse?

 You will need to look at 3 parts when choosing your Bib Mousse:

 - The wheel size it will fit – this will be the last number, we sell 3 sizes, 18”, 19” and 21”.

 - Whether it’s front or rear – this should be quite obvious based on the tyre you are getting it for.

-We recommend using Michelin Bib Mousse with all Michelin tyres, you can view all our Bib Mousse products here.
+We recommend using Michelin Bib Mousse in race events, but must only be used in conjunction with Michelin tyres to ensure perfect fit.
+You can view all our Bib Mousse products here.

 Buy your Michelin motorcycle tyres online from Endurotyres.com